BryanHogan/bryanhogan-blog-content/blog/living-in-macau.md

 In total there were 7 other IAESTE interns at the University who were all working on different projects.
 As it was summer holidays for regular students at the University of Macau there were almost no events, club activities or similar going on on the campus.

 During the internship I was living at the dormitory of the university.
 The room at the dormitory is shared, so I slept in the same room as another IAESTE intern from Germany.
 The dormitory did not have a kitchen, but the washing machine and dryer were free.
 The room had cockroaches when I arrived, which also came back from time to time.
 Termites inside the wooden door also sometimes made sounds during the night.
+(For my Chinese friends: In Germany it's **not** normal to have these in your house.)

 The work itself was mostly relaxed and I felt very welcome by the professor who I worked for.
 The Macau people I had met were very kind, there also seems to be a strong sense of community and belonging here.